BogdanovTimm/NotesOblivion/Moral Psychology/Ethics Position Theory.md

 #                  Variables

-- `Idealism` - avoiding harm is moral
+- `Idealism` - High values = Avoiding harm is very important.
+Low values = Do harm to others is allowed.
-- `Relativism` - there is more than 1 true ethical position/
+- `Relativism` - High values = There is more than 1 true ethical position.
+Low values = There is only 1 true ethical position.